Kista metro station

 Kista metro station is a station on the blue line of the Stockholm metro, located in the district of Kista, northern Stockholm.
 The distance to Kungsträdgården is 15.9 km.
 It was opened on 5 June 1977 as part of the extension from Hallonbergen to Akalla.
 The station is the only one on the blue line above ground.
+There have been several safety incidents around Kista metro station, including shootings, stabbings and robberies.